jsiskreynes-astro/jsiskreynes-astro.github.io/cv+publications.md

 ### Currently working on...

-Five publications (three first-author and two co-author, including a student-led publication on the X-ray structure of the Einstein zigzag lens (_Eades, Charlotte, et al., in prep._).
+Five publications (three first-author and two co-author).
 Three of these five manuscripts are:

 - *Unravelling the supermassive black hole spin distribution with NewAthena.* (Boorman, Peter; Pitrowska, Asia; & **Sisk-Reynés, Júlia M.** [co-first authors], et al., in prep.). <br>
 - *Probing axion-like particles using the X-ray transparency of galaxy clusters through NewAthena/X-IFU* (**Sisk-Reynés, Júlia M.**, et al., in prep.). <br>
 - *Unlocking the Milliarcsecond X-Ray Structure of z = 2.38 Quasar J1721+8842, the Einstein Zig-Zag Lens, with Strong Gravitational Lensing* (second-author, student-led, in prep.). <br>

 The first two papers will be included in the _NewAthena_ Special Issue to be published in JHEAp in 2027.
 These works explore frontiers enabled by _NewAthena_ toward:
 - supermassive black hole spin demographics from X-ray reflection,  <br>